 - Submit a completed Brandeis Study Abroad Application by the appropriate deadline.

-This committee may permit eligible students to apply credits earned if they enroll in overseas programs of American universities, or pursue individual programs of study at international universities.
-More than 300 programs in 58 countries have been approved for Brandeis students' participation.
+The Office of Study Abroad may permit eligible students to apply credits earned if they enroll in overseas programs of American universities or pursue individual programs of study at international universities which have been approved by the UCC prior to a student going abroad.
+More than 200 approved programs in about 60 different countries around the world have been approved for Brandeis students' participation.

 The Office of Study Abroad maintains an electronic database resource library of materials on approved programs and offers advising to undergraduates interested in enriching their Brandeis experience with a period of international study.